 - Pictures and videos saved on your iPhone: All your pictures and videos saved on your iPhone locally can be backed up to Google using Google Photos and since that’s the native gallery app on most Android devices, you can access the Google Photos app to view them again.

-- Most free apps on App Store: For the most part of the switching, you will have no issues with most of the apps that you might have installed on your phone.
+- Most free apps on App Store: For the most of the switching, you will have no issues with most of the apps that you might have installed on your phone.
 That’s because most developers host their apps on both App Store and Google Play and to use them on your Android device, you just need to install them by browsing through the latter.

 - Apple Music: Unlike other Apple apps and services, fortunately for you, Apple Music is something you can access directly on Android with ease.
-You can use it by downloading the Apple Music app from Google Play and log in to your account to access your library as it was on your iPhone.
+You can use it by downloading the Apple Music app from Google Play and logging in to your account to access your library as it was on your iPhone.

 - Some App data synchronized with its own account: Like Apple Music, apps that synchronize data on their own by creating personal accounts can be used without needing to start up from scratch.
 This can be said about apps like Spotify which create an online profile for you to access no matter which device you sign in from.

-Transfer from iPhone to Android: Know what you CANNOT copy
+iPhone to Android: Know what you CANNOT copy

 If you have decided to match the switch to Android from your older iPhone, you should know that there are a few things that you stand to lose in this process of transition.
-Here are a handful of stuff you might not be able to copy from your iPhone to the new Android when making the switch:
+Here is a handful of stuff you might not be able to copy from your iPhone to the new Android when making the switch:

 - Apps not available on Google Play: While the Google Store has almost everything you throw at it there might still be a few apps that might be exclusive to iOS.
 This means if you have installed an iOS app on your iPhone but the app doesn’t offer an Android alternative, you will have to make things do with something else.